A young man recently emailed this question in to the Ask Pastor John podcast:

-I turn away from that sin, and sinful forces that drove it.
+I turn away from that sin and the sinful forces that drove it.
 I renounce them.
-And I turn to Jesus Christ my Lord and my Redeemer and I receive from him his full and blood-bought forgiveness and I cherish it with all my heart.
+And I turn to Jesus Christ my Lord and my Redeemer.
+And I receive from him his full and blood-bought forgiveness.
+And I cherish it with all my heart.

 I tremble at the thought of despising his blood now.
 And by the Spirit that he has given me, I resolve in his strength never, never, never to betray him or to give my body to any woman but to my wife.

 I offer you my forgiven, redeemed, cleansed soul and body in marriage to cherish you and honor you and be faithful to you.
 I invite you into this new, forgiven, redeemed, cleansed union with me.
 I know there will always be scars and the memories.
 But God is merciful, and in his time and his wisdom and his way he will make these scars of sin the emblem of his mercy and the signs of his cross.